-American Sommelier offers its own curriculum of wine education, which includes the “Foundation” and “Viti Vini” wine programs.
-They also host seminars and classes, tastings, and networking opportunities for its membership. to enhance knowledge and skills and to promote a vibrant wine community.
+American Sommelier offers its curriculum of wine education, which includes the “Foundation” and “Viti Vini” wine programs.
+They also host seminars and classes, tastings, and networking opportunities for its membership to enhance knowledge and skills and to promote a vibrant wine community.

 Co-founded by Marnie Old and Andrew Bell, two widely respected sommeliers, the program was highly successful.
 It had thousands of alumni in New York City and across the United States.
-It also was a place with a reputation as being female-friendly at a time when the sommelier trade was still male dominant.
-The list of graduates includes sommeliers Ivy Stark, Zwann Grays, and Jessica Certo.
+It also was a place with a reputation as female-friendly at a time when the sommelier trade was still male-dominant.
+The graduate list includes sommeliers Ivy Stark, Zwann Grays, and Jessica Certo.

 The ASA also hosted the biennial “Best Sommelier in America” competition that recognized excellence in the wine service industry.
 The award was cited by many publications, including the New York Times, Wine Enthusiast Magazine, and Conde Nast Traveler.
-In the past decade, Marnie moved on to other projects, and the “Best Sommelier in America” award was retired.
+Marnie moved on to other projects in the past decade, and the “Best Sommelier in America” award was retired.
 The ASA changed its name to “American Sommelier” and stopped offering sommelier accreditations.
 As of this writing, the last review of the school was in 2013 on Yelp.
 They are no longer listed as a non-profit agency by the IRS (they are still listed as a non-profit by New York).

 Andrew Bell became president of American Sommelier in 2010.
 Since entering the industry in 1987, he has built a career as a respected wine educator and businessman.
-Prior to ASA, he launched Wine Symphony, a wine consulting and import company in 1996.
-He represents a wide range of wineries, included Modus Operandi (Napa) and Domaine Frédéric Lornet (Loire).
-Andrew Bell is a graduate of San Francisco State University; where he studied cognitive psychology.
+Before ASA, he launched Wine Symphony, a wine consulting and import company, in 1996.
+He represents many wineries, including Modus Operandi (Napa) and Domaine Frédéric Lornet (Loire).
+Andrew Bell graduated from San Francisco State University, where he studied cognitive psychology.
 He has three children and lives in New York City.
 In his downtime, he enjoys photography and playing golf.

 The sommelier certification corresponds to the Court of Master Sommeliers and the National Wine School.
-Back in 2009, the wine writer Joe Czerwinski wrote “The Alphabet Soup of Wine Education” which included the ASA.
+In 2009, the wine writer Joe Czerwinski wrote “The Alphabet Soup of Wine Education,” which included the ASA.
 These days, the field has grown much smaller.
 The ASA is one of the programs to have fallen off the stage.
 Their programs are still honored but are no longer offered.